cdimitroulas/node-express-realworld-example-app/README.md

 ## Application Structure

-- `app.js` - The entry point to our application.
+- `src/app.js` - The entry point to our application.
 This file defines our express server and connects it to MongoDB using mongoose.
 It also requires the routes and models we'll be using in the application.
-- `config/` - This folder contains configuration for passport as well as a central location for configuration/environment variables.
+- `src/config/` - This folder contains configuration for passport as well as a central location for configuration/environment variables.
-- `routes/` - This folder contains the route definitions for our API.
+- `src/routes/` - This folder contains the route definitions for our API.
-- `models/` - This folder contains the schema definitions for our Mongoose models.

-## Error Handling
+## Testing

-In `routes/api/index.js`, we define a error-handling middleware for handling Mongoose's `ValidationError`.
-This middleware will respond with a 422 status code and format the response to have [error messages the clients can understand](https://github.com/gothinkster/realworld/blob/master/API.md#errors-and-status-codes)
+- Run unit tests with `npm run test:unit` or `npm run test:unit:watch`
+- Run E2E tests with `npm run test:e2e`
+- Run all tests with `npm test`

 ## Authentication